candidtim/f2-commander/README.md

     uv run f2

-Static code analysis and type checks (ruff, mypy) can be ran with `uvx`.
-For
+Static code analysis, type checks and tests can be ran with prek:
-example:

-    uvx ruff check
-    uvx mypy

-Tests use pytest, installed with the dev dependencies:
+    uv run prek run [--all-files]

+To run tests:

     uv run pytest

-To run all code quality controls:

-    ./check

 To run the application with dev tools: